DaveCasey/OpenTrons/Configuration/CONFIGURATION.md

 Synthetos provides a handy guide to do that, found here https://github.com/synthetos/TinyG/wiki/Connecting-TinyG#establish-usb-connection.

-Although there are many ways to interface with the TinyG, CoolTerm is the easiest, and its used in Synthetos' guide.
-The
+Although there are many ways to interface with the TinyG, CoolTerm is the easiest, and Synthetos uses it in their guide.

-rest of this guide picks up from there assuming you have connected to TinyG with CoolTerm.
+The rest of this guide picks up from there assuming you have connected to TinyG with CoolTerm.

 ========
 2nd Step: Configure CoolTerm for sending configuration file